Azure-Samples/cognitive-services-speech-sdk/samples/ingestion/ingestion-client/Setup/guide.md

 * Give your storage account a name.
 You will be using a new storage account rather than an existing one.

+By default, audio will be picked up for transcription from storage on a timer.
+If you want to change this behavior so that transcription is triggered by an audio file upload, change the parameter "Timer Based Execution" to `false`.

 The following 2 steps are optional.
 If you omit them, the tool will use the base model to obtain transcripts.
 If you have created a Speech model, then enter a custom model.